-- 11. The Structure of Dissertation
+- 10. The Structure of Dissertation

-- 12. The Political Science Dissertation
+- 11. The Political Science Dissertation

-- 13. Methodology and its validity Check
+- 12. Methodology and its validity Check

-- 14. Providing Comments on student's draft of Research Plan
+- 13-14th.
+Providing Comments on student's draft of Research Plan

-Students are expected to read the references before the class and actively participate in the discussions.
+Students are expected to actively participate in the Q/A and discussions.
 Students are required to present interim report on their research design and critically reflect on its relevance and feasibility in discussions.
-The course contents and class style are subject to change due to the number of students and the progress of the course.
+The course contents and class style are subject to change due to the size and the progress of the course.